tiprankstipranks

 Pressures relating to downturns in the economy, including increased inflation, could adversely affect our business and consolidated financial statements.

 Adverse developments in the United States could lead to a reduction in federal expenditures, including governmentally funded programs in which we participate, such as Medicare and Medicaid.
 In addition, if at any time the federal government is not able to meet its debt payments unless the federal debt ceiling is raised, and legislation increasing the debt ceiling is not enacted, the federal government may stop or delay making payments on its obligations, including funding for government programs in which we participate, such as Medicare and Medicaid.
-Failure of the government to make payments under these programs could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
-Further, any failure by Congress to complete the federal budget process and fund government operations may result in a federal government shutdown, potentially causing us to incur substantial costs without reimbursement under the Medicare program, which could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
-Sustained unfavorable economic conditions could also result in reduced payment rates and could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
-For example, general levels of inflation and specific inflationary pressures that we have experienced in areas such as labor, transportation and medical supplies may continue to persist due to events outside of our control, such as, potential pandemic events, supply chain disruptions, and the broader macro-economic environment.
-In 2023 and 2024, for example, inflation increased throughout the U.S. economy.
-The sustained or continued rise of inflation may adversely impact our business operations, financial condition and results of operations.
+Failure of the government to make payments under these programs could have a material adverse effect on our business, financial position, results of operations and cash flows.
+Further, any failure by Congress to complete the federal budget process and fund government operations may result in a federal government shutdown, potentially causing us to incur substantial costs without timely reimbursement under the Medicare program, which could have a material adverse effect on our business, financial position, results of operations, and cash flows.
+Sustained unfavorable economic conditions could also result in reduced payment rates and could have a material adverse effect on our business, financial position, results of operations, and cash flows.
+For example, general levels of inflation and specific inflationary pressures that we have experienced in areas such as labor, transportation and medical supplies may continue to persist due to events outside of our control, such as potential pandemic events, supply chain disruptions, and the broader macro-economic environment.
+During 2023 to 2025, for example, inflation increased throughout the U.S. economy.
+The sustained or continued rise of inflation may adversely impact our business, financial position, results of operations, and cash flows.

 Natural and Human Disruptions - Risk 1

-A pandemic, public health catastrophe or other unforeseen event, including regional or global sociopolitical conflicts, war, terrorism, or other man-made or natural disasters, could materially impact our operations.
+A pandemic, public health catastrophe or other unforeseen event, including natural disasters, could materially impact our operations.

 Our operations are vulnerable to disruption from the occurrence of pandemics and other public health catastrophes.
 For example, future federal, state, or local laws, regulations, orders or other governmental or regulatory actions addressing a pandemic or a future public health catastrophe, including without limitation vaccine mandates, shelter-in-place orders, and other government-mandated business closures, could limit our ability to operate efficiently and adversely affect our financial condition, results of operations, and cash flows.
 A pandemic or a future public health catastrophe could also, among other things, exacerbate staffing shortages, increase our costs, decrease institutional referrals, reduce elective health care procedures, restrict in-home visits and visits in assisted living facilities, or reduce patient volumes.
 Because the majority of our patients have complex medical challenges, they may be more vulnerable than the general public during a pandemic or other public health catastrophe, and our employees are at greater risk of contracting contagious diseases due to their increased exposure to vulnerable patients.
 In addition, supply chain disruptions caused by a pandemic or a future public health catastrophe, or by the economic impact of foreign or domestic tariffs, could increase our expenses for necessary equipment, pharmaceuticals, and medical supplies, including without limitation, personal protective equipment.
-All of these potential effects would have a negative impact on our business, financial condition, and operations results.
-Other unforeseen events, including acts of violence, war, terrorism, and other international, regional, or local instability or conflicts (including labor issues), embargoes, or natural disasters such as earthquakes, hurricanes, tornadoes, and floods-whether occurring in the United States or abroad-could restrict or disrupt our operations.
-Among other undesirable effects, such events could cause volatility in global financial markets, the global supply chain, and the global credit and equity markets, and could cause our costs to increase.
-There can be no assurance that such events would not cause our business, financial condition, and operations results to suffer.
+All these potential effects would have a negative impact on our business, financial condition, and operations results.
 Several of our locations were impacted by natural disasters in 2024, including Hurricanes Helene and Milton.
 If the intensity of individual hurricanes or the number of hurricanes that occur each year increases, we may experience considerable disruptions in our operations due to property damage or electrical outages experienced in storm-affected areas, whether these affect our locations and staff, or whether they impact our patients, referral sources, vendors, and others.
 Further, long-term adverse weather conditions and natural disasters may cause an outmigration of people from the communities we serve.
 If any of the circumstances described above occur, there could be a harmful effect on our business and our results of operations could be adversely affected.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.